paulo-cardoso71/netflix-clone/README.md

-# Netflix Clone - Full Stack Streaming Platform 🎬
+# Nextflix - Full Stack Streaming Platform 🎬

 > A sophisticated, high-performance streaming application clone built to demonstrate mastery of the Next.js ecosystem, complex data modeling, and modern UI/UX principles.

 ## 📋 What is this?

-**Netflix Clone** is a fully functional Single Page Application (SPA) that simulates a premium video streaming service.
+**Nextflix** is a fully functional Single Page Application (SPA) that simulates a premium video streaming service.
 It allows users to authenticate, browse a vast library of movies and TV shows, manage a personal watchlist, and experience seamless video playback.

 Unlike simple UI clones, this project implements a **robust backend** capable of distinguishing between standalone Movies and multi-episode TV Series, featuring a smart hybrid video player.